peidong110/CEWS-Registry-Results/README.md

 ### Reminder
-If you already know the maximum page(It's 410 right now), then just assign it to max and do not call get_max(), calling get_max() will potentially slow down the program.
-Same for insert_data() and create_table.
-They are used to create a database file, if you databsae support importing csv file directly, you can just comment that line out.
+If you already know the maximum page(It's 410 right now), then just assign it to max and do not call [get_max()](https://github.com/peidong110/CEWS-Registry-Results/blob/ff6368af88d64594df88d81c51d7de206a92b505/multi_thread_main.py#L114), calling get_max() will potentially slow down the program.
+This also applies for [inser_data()](https://github.com/peidong110/CEWS-Registry-Results/blob/ff6368af88d64594df88d81c51d7de206a92b505/multi_thread_main.py#L86) and create_table.
+They are used to create a database file, if you databsae can import csv file directly, then you can just comment the out.
 ### Crawled Data
 ![crawledEntries](https://i.ibb.co/j8xqPff/csvfile.png)
 ### Data from CRA